— Excerpt from Wiliam Vogt’s 1937 paper, Preliminary notes on the behavior and ecology of the eastern willet.

 It’s been almost 80 years since Vogt shared his observations of willets at Fortescue, New Jersey, but the quest continues to outwit and understand these birds.

-I have been working with the Smithsonian Migratory Bird Center, Biodiversity Research Institute and Biodiversity Works to use migration tracking tags to increase our understanding of the willet’s year-round cycle.
+I have been working with the Smithsonian Migratory Bird Center, Biodiversity Research Institute, Biodiversity Works and the Gulf Coast Bird Observatory to use migration tracking tags to increase our understanding of the willet’s year-round cycle.

 The outwitting part remains vital because we need to capture the birds once to deploy the tags — and capture them again, one year later, to recover the data the tags recorded.